sergypv/spring-thrift-service-manager/README.md

 ## Client side

-Example code to start using your services once it is up:
+Example code to start using your services once they are up:

 ```java
 TTransport transport = new TFramedTransport(new TSocket("localhost", 10904));